adamadamiuk/WebStore-Testing/README.md

 In **Tests** you can find both Gherkin scenarios and the implementation.
 For testing the logging function there is a user name and the password required to paste into the code in **test_login_page.py** file.

-# Project has been created and run with:
+# Project has been created and ran with:

 - Python 3.9
 - Selenium 3.141